alfar0x/alfar-web3go/README.md

 1. Fill in `input/config.ini`, `input/private-keys.txt`, and `input/proxies.txt`.

 ### Config
+Dynamic scope values can be changed during program run

 - rpc: BSC RPC url
 - isRandomProxy: Decide if system picks a random proxy or uses the wallet number
 - minutesToInitializeAll: Time to set up all wallets the first time
 - isNewTaskAfterFinish: Choose if wallets run once or keep going